morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis.md

 ![Mean and standard deviation vizualization of chess ratings](chess-data-analysis/chess-ratings-correlation/output_15_1.png)

-Interestingly, we notice that the average ratings per title are actually nicely ordered.
+Interestingly, we notice that the average ratings are nicely ordered by title.
+Also, a Pearson correlation was run on this data and showed clear correlation (with coefficient around 0.60) between fide and online ratings.

-Unfortunately, it seems that our dots are all over the place.
-I tried a simple linear regression on this data, and although it shows correlation, I found a standard deviation of around 150 fide rating when using it as a prediction tool which is way too high if we want to use such a model to make any predictions.
+But unfortunately, the dots are all over the place.
+I tried a simple linear regression on this data and found a standard deviation of around 150 fide rating when using it as a prediction tool which is way too high if we want to use such a model to make any predictions.
 There is not much point in trying other fitting models to this data: **the dispersion in ratings is just too high to get a good precision**, as seen in the following figure:

 ![Regression plot of online blitz/bullet vs FIDE ratings](chess-data-analysis/chess-ratings-correlation/output_28_1.png)